kleinee/jns/README.md

 sudo /etc/init.d/dphys-swapfile start
 ```

-Technically you now just run `sudo apt ./inst_jns.sh` which is the installer script that combines the steps described below.
+Technically you can now just run `sudo apt ./inst_jns.sh` which is the installer script that combines the steps described below.
 If you follow along I assume that you run all scripts from inside this directory.

 ## Install required Raspbian packages with apt